Home

 This work is based on material from Modern CMake for C++ by Rafał Świdziński, which is licensed under the MIT license.
 It is one of the most useful books I have read.

-For those using this template who want a deeper understanding, I’ve provided a brief tutorial on CMake and this template at DotBashHistory.
+For those using this template who want a deeper understanding, I’ve provided a tutorial on this template at DotBashHistory.
 I highly recommend that you review the tutorial or at least examine each file in this template to understand them.
 You will likely need to modify these files at some point.

 I also have another project that implements the Model-View-Controller (MVC) design pattern, using this template as a foundation.
 You can check it out in action here.